twbs/bootstrap/site/docs/4.3/layout/grid.md

 ### Equal-width multi-line

 Create equal-width columns that span multiple lines by inserting a `.w-100` where you want the columns to break to a new line.
-Make the breaks responsive by mixing the `.w-100` with some [responsive display utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/display/).
+Make the breaks responsive by mixing `.w-100` with some [responsive display utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/display/).

 There was a [Safari flexbox bug](https://github.com/philipwalton/flexbugs#flexbug-11) that prevented this from working without an explicit `flex-basis` or `border`.
-There are workarounds for older browser versions, but they shouldn't be necessary if you're up-to-date.
+There are workarounds for older browser versions, but they shouldn't be necessary if your target browsers don't fall into the buggy versions.

 <div class="bd-example-row">
 {% capture example %}